DOXiCORA/corxOS-Public/README.md

 ## Contributing

-We welcome contributions to xcoreOS!
+We welcome contributions to corxOS!